Starting An F&B Business In Malaysia: A Step-By-Step Guide

 A POS system allows you to:

-- send orders to the kitchen
+- take customer orders and send them directly to the kitchen

 - manage and customise table layouts